johnalison/obsidian-notes/0-inbox/DOE Review.md

 	- [ ] What do you want them to write about you
 - [ ] In the slides you cite BCR0082 for improving the labor costs at the MACs, but this BCR is scintillator-specific.
 - [ ] Feedback [[HGC Slides for April 2023 Review]]
+- [ ] The message shoudl be we are in production and executing.
+We know what we are doing. and we are doing it.

 # Follow-ups